 ALA Annual Conference Fact Sheet

 The American Library Association (ALA), the oldest and largest library association in the world, holds its Annual Conference & Exhibition each summer.
-As the world's biggest library event, it brings together up to 25,000 librarians and library staff, educators, writers, publishers, Friends of libraries, trustees, special guests, and exhibitors attend the conference to participate in the ongoing transformation of libraries and to network.
-With around 2,000 scheduled events of which more than 500 are programs, discussions, sessions, and in-depth facilitated and informal conversations, attendees engage in a wide range of library- and professional development-related topics, including: the changing the role of libraries; library futures and how they reflect/integrate societal trends; community engagement; the impact of school libraries on academic success; diversity, equity and inclusion in the profession and in library services; ebook lending and usability; new technologies; privacy; leadership; services for makers; library advocacy; government policy and legislation; and best practices.
-Leading institutions and offices provide key policy, research, and other updates.
+As the world's biggest library event, it brings together up to 25,000 librarians and library staff, educators, writers, publishers, Friends of libraries, trustees, special guests and exhibitors to engage and participate in the ongoing transformation of libraries and to network.
+With around 2,500 scheduled events of which more than 500 are programs, discussions, sessions and in-depth facilitated and informal conversations, attendees engage in a wide range of library- and professional development-related topics, including: the changing the role of libraries; library futures and how they reflect/integrate societal trends; community engagement; the impact of school libraries on academic success; diversity, equity and inclusion in the profession and in library services; ebook lending and usability; new technologies; privacy; leadership; services for makers; library advocacy; government policy and legislation; and best practices.
+Leading institutions and offices provide key policy, research and other updates.

-More than 750 exhibiting companies feature the latest in books, digital products including online services and software, furniture, and other materials vital to today's libraries and librarians.
+More than 800 exhibiting companies showcase the latest in books and digital products including online services and software, furniture and other products vital to today's libraries and librarians.
 ALA units highlight a range of aspects of the profession and the association.
-Poster sessions in the exhibit hall offer individual libraries or librarians the chance to share graphic representation of current research, programs, and creative solutions to library issues.
+Poster sessions in the exhibit hall offer individual libraries or librarians the chance to share graphic representation of current research, programs and creative solutions to library issues.
 The exhibit hall also offers dozens of author-related and other events, with special pavilions and stages.
 Four author stages feature topics from cooking and graphic novels to romance and the latest "Book Buzz."
 Authors come from the “big 5” publishing houses and a wide range of indie houses.
 More than 750 authors participate in dozens of events, including ARC (Advance Reading Copy) and autographing sessions.
 Special subject pavilions are sprinkled throughout the exhibit hall, giving attendees an opportunity to focus on categories including government services, library schools, international publishing and university presses.
 The Gaming, Maker, Zine and Mobile App pavilions give attendees hands-on opportunities to explore emerging trends.

-The conference hosts bestselling authors, experts, political luminaries, and thought leaders such as Barack Obama, John Irving, Julie Andrews, E. L. Doctorow, Mitch Albom, Sir Salman Rushdie, Toni Morrison, Ken Burns, Sherman Alexie, Katie Couric, Khaled Hosseini, Dan Rather, Dan Ariely, Margaret Atwood, Temple Grandin, John Grisham, Congressman John Lewis, poet Nikki Giovanni, Richard A. Clarke, Garrison Keillor, Senator Bill Bradley, Henry Winkler, Cokie Roberts, Anderson Cooper, Madeleine Albright, Azar Nafisi, Ilyasah Shabazz, Stan Lee, and Robert F. Kennedy, Jr.
+The conference hosts bestselling authors, experts, political luminaries and thought leaders such as Barack Obama, Michael Eric Dyson, Senator Cory Booker, Julie Andrews, Sir Salman Rushdie, Chelsea Clinton, Stan Lee, Toni Morrison, Ken Burns, Sherman Alexie, Katie Couric, Khaled Hosseini, LeVar Burton, Diane Guerrero, Margaret Atwood, Temple Grandin, John Grisham, Congressman John Lewis, Nikki Giovanni, Gloria Steinem, Anderson Cooper, Jamie Lee Curtis and Madeleine Albright.

-Presentations are made to the winners of the ALA Youth Media Awards including the most prestigious awards in children's literature, the Newbery and Caldecott Medals, and the Printz Award, the Coretta Scott King Awards and others.
+Presentations are made to the winners of the ALA Youth Media Awards, including the most prestigious awards in children's literature, the Newbery and Caldecott Medals, the Printz Award, the Coretta Scott King Awards and others.
 Presentations are also made to the winners of the Andrew Carnegie Medals for Excellence in Fiction and Nonfiction, ALA’s top awards for adult literature.
 Celebratory events mark all these high-profile awards.
 A range of other ALA awards are presented at the President’s Program during the conference

-The “Now Showing @ ALA Film Program” offers a variety of films and documentaries throughout the day, sometimes related to conference speakers, as well as opportunities to meet some of the films’ writers, directors, or subjects.
+The “Now Showing @ ALA Film Program” offers a variety of films and documentaries throughout the day, sometimes related to conference speakers, as well as opportunities to meet some of the films’ writers, directors or subjects.

-Select programs and sessions are recorded and made available to full conference registrants at no charge after the event.
+All programs and select sessions are recorded and made available to full conference registrants at no charge after the event.

-Conference communications include the official conference website, a dedicated Twitter hashtag, a Facebook Event and Instagram and Pinterest pages, an updated Scheduler and full conference coverage in the show daily Cognotes and in ALA’s member magazine American Libraries.
-ALA Conference Services provides a toolkit for potential attendees to show how they’ll be more valuable to their institution after attending Annual Conference.
+Conference communications include the official conference website, a dedicated hashtag, Twitter page, a Facebook Event and Instagram and Pinterest pages, an updated Scheduler and full conference coverage in the show daily Cognotes and in ALA’s member magazine American Libraries.

 Upcoming Conference Dates: